ToughEdgyGuy/SFOS-upload-certificate/README.md

 3. Create 2 WAF Rules
    - one for HTTPS (you cannot use HTTP redirection) [maybe if http rule ontop and with Pathspecific Routing enabled]
    - one for HTTP with SitePathRoute for /.well-known/acme-challenge/
-4. run the Win-Acme Script and configure like it is specified here (https://www.alitajran.com/install-free-lets-encrypt-certificate-in-exchange-server/).
+4. configure the Win-Acme Script like specified here (https://www.alitajran.com/install-free-lets-encrypt-certificate-in-exchange-server/).
    It is important to change the configfile so the Private Key is Exportable
 5. download the Upload-Cert.ps1 Script
 6. Create User on the Sophos Firewall and enable the API + the IP of the Source Server that runs this Script